Search this site

 The former five-star prospect looked every bit of that in last week’s 90-38 win over Eastern Michigan.
 Harrow scored 15 points, went 4-for-5 from beyond the 3-point arc, dished out eight assists and recorded four steals on the defensive end of the floor.
 He now has 31 assists on the season and only nine turnovers in 214 minutes of action.
 That’s less than one turnover per half at the most demanding position in Calipari’s system.

 Can Harrow, who missed four games earlier this season due to personal issues and illness and once appeared to be headed out of the program, actually become the best point guard in America?
-Can he put his name among the elite, alongside players like Michigan’s Trey Burke, Oklahoma State's Marcus Smart, Michael Carter-Williams at Syracuse and Phil Pressey at Missouri?
+Can he put his name among the elite, alongside players like Michigan’s Trey Burke, Michael Carter-Williams at Syracuse and Phil Pressey at Missouri?

 A realistic goal now, the UK boss says, since Harrow has changed both his practice habits and the way he’s bonded with his teammates.